 I was very nervous about the run.
-I am not at my optimal fitness right now and to run in a group with people that train for months at a time or for some, all year long was going to be very intimidating.
+I am not the fasted runner and to run in a group with people that have already been training for months at a time or for some, all year long was going to be very intimidating.

-We awoke at 6:30 and by the time 7:00 came around there was no one to be seen.
+We awoke at 6:30 and by the time 7:00 came around, there was no one to be seen.
 We saw a couple of girls walking up ahead so we started our jog in that direction.

 I breathed a sigh of relief, Ah!
 Everyone is free to run at their own pace.
 The slower people left earlier and the quicker ones leave later.
 We didn’t have to run in a group.

 We made it back with 10 minutes to spare before class started at 7:30.
 Just enough time to have our hands wrapped for us since we had no idea what we were doing and to do a little skipping.

-They can have up to 80 students at a time.
+They can have up to 80 students training at a time.
 During our stay, we averaged about 50 people at the gym each day.

 The groups are divided into beginners and the rest of the gang that have experience.